THANKS FOR STOPPING BY.

 Feeling the clock, meal penalties…the work almost always suffers.
 People give you their best when you feed and treat them well.
 Full stop.

-It’s also so much less expensive to the production to get on the same page in rehearsal.
+You can have the fluffiest budget, the shiniest gadgets, the best choreographed oners in the world, but if the actors aren’t connected, no one will care.
+Moreover, it gives actors the power to inspire me to highlight their choices.
+That hopefully can more deeply connect the audience to a character or her arc.Added bonus for skeptics: it's also so much less expensive to the production to get on the same page in rehearsal.
 It can really help inform all the areas of production.
-On the camera side of this, having worked as an AC in younger years, it’s so very lovely to prioritize camera rehearsal, too.
+On the camera side of this, having worked as an AC in younger years, it’s prioritizing camera rehearsal is a must.

-• This can’t always happen, but here’s a scenario I’ve witnessed multiple times (usually in commercial/branded work, if I’m honest).
+This can’t always happen, but here’s a scenario I’ve witnessed multiple times (usually in commercial/branded work, if I’m honest).

 Two powers that be have totally different ideas about how a shot should go, and they are both digging their heels in.
 They debate the merits of the different options to death.
 By the time that people are all worked up and huffy, there’s an uncomfortable energy on the set, and we could have just shot it both ways.